practicalli/blog-cryogen/content/md/posts/clojure-web-server-cli-tools-deps-edn.md

 # Create a project

 A new project could be made by manually creating a few files and directories.
-The [clj-new project](https://github.com/seancorfield/clj-new) provides a convienient was to create a project from a template.
+The [clj-new project](https://github.com/seancorfield/clj-new) provides a convenient was to create a project from a template.
 The [practicalli/clojure-deps-edn configuration](https://github.com/practicalli/clojure-deps-edn) contains the `:project/new` alias.

 In a terminal, create the project called `practicalli/simple-api-server`